 Practice seeks and acts on feedback from its patients, the public and staff

-The practice used patient surveys to obtain patients' views about the service.
-We saw examples of suggestions from patients the practice had acted on by implementing a television, magazines and better management of appointment times.
+The practice used patient surveys and comment cards to obtain patients' views about the service.
+We saw examples of suggestions from patients the practice had acted on by extending opening hours.